How to Remove Unwanted Search Results From Google

 You’ll also need to be patient.
 It takes a lot of strategy, effort, and consistency to see results.

-If you don’t have time to do it yourself or are on a tight time crunch, partnering with an online reputation management service, like Reputation Defense Network or Rhino Reviews, is the way to go.
-They’ll put together strategic campaigns that encompass all the methods we covered here (and then some to holistically clean up your online image).
+If you don’t have time to do it yourself or are on a tight time crunch, partnering with an online reputation management service, like BetterReputation, Reputation Defense Network or Rhino Reviews, is the way to go.
+They’ll put together strategic campaigns that encompass all the methods we covered here (and then some) to clean up your online image from every angle.